 For Immediate Release

-Director of Education, Martha Rogers provided the board with her objectives for the coming school year.
-Based on four strategic directions established by the board – Achieving Excellence, Promoting Well-Being, Ensuring Equity of Access and Opportunity, and Enhancing Public Confidence – there is a variety of action plans to guide the work of the board throughout the year.
+Director of Education, Martha Rogers provided the Board of Trustees with her objectives for 2019-20 school year.
+Based on four strategic directions – Achieving Excellence, Promoting Well-Being, Ensuring Equity of Access and Opportunity, and Enhancing Public Confidence – there is a variety of action plans to guide the work of the board throughout the year.

-In the area of promoting well-being, the board will continue to support the well-being of students by promoting positive mental health, fostering safe and accepting schools, developing healthy schools and supporting equity and inclusive education initiatives.
-Staff will be provided with programs and services that offer support on a personal and professional level.
-The board will continue its implementation of a multi-year Health and Safety Plan to ensure a safe working and learning environment.
+In the area of promoting well-being, action steps include promoting and supporting positive mental health initiatives, safe and accepting schools initiatives, healthy schools, and equity and inclusive education initiatives.
+Other action steps include providing programs and services to support all staff on a personal and professional level, and continuing the implementation of a multi-year Health and Safety Plan.

 Director’s Performance Appraisal and Senior Staff Achievements

 Following the Director’s Objectives report, the Board of Trustees commended UGDSB Director of Education, Martha Rogers, on her exceptional leadership skills and her senior administrative team.
 The Trustees recognized the Director’s exemplary public education leadership skills, locally, provincially and nationally.